 How campaign budgets work

-Your budget amount is for a single campaign (as opposed to a total amount across all your campaigns), and it represents the average amount that you're willing to spend per day in that campaign.
-If you want to check your average daily budget across all campaigns, you can use the "Budget" column under the Campaigns tab.
+With Google Ads, you have the option to set a daily budget or a shared budget for a campaign.
+You can set a daily budget with the average amount that you're willing to spend per day in that campaign.
+If you want to check your average daily budget across all campaigns, you can use the 'Budget' column under the Campaigns tab.
 If you prefer thinking of your budget in monthly terms rather than in daily terms, you can calculate your monthly budget by multiplying your average daily budget by 30.4 (the average number of days per month).

 Tip: Start small